State of Business Snapshot:

 Over 50% of respondents stated that the pandemic has had no affect on their office’s ability to retain agents.
 28% said that the pandemic has negatively influenced their ability to retain agents and only 10% cited that the pandemic has had a positive affect.
 Like agent recruitment, there does not seem to be any correlations with company size nor geography influencing these responses among our data sample.
 Respondents suggested a general reluctance to make employment changes during economic uncertainty as one reason why some agents may be choosing to stay where they are for the time being.
 Others suggested that the pandemic has caused a shift in priorities with many agents looking for job security while they try and balance the needs of family to get them through these difficult times.

 How Much Longer Will it Last?

 As the pandemic continues to impact economies and industries worldwide in the second half of 2020, we asked respondents “how much longer do you expect the pandemic to impact your business activities?”
-38% responded less than 6 months and 36% responded more than 6 months, while only 11% expect the pandemic to impact their business more than a year.
+38% responded less than 6 months and 47% responded more than 6 months, while 10% said they were unsure and 5% said that they have not experienced a business impact.
 There were numerous and wide-ranging reasons given for these expectations – some global in nature (i.e. dependent on the timeframe of a broadly available COVID-19 vaccine) and others local (i.e. the anticipated lifting of local government policies that limit economic progress).